autonity/docs.autonity.org/content/docs/reference/api/aut/_index.md

 - the `msg.sender` address of the transaction is equal to the validator's `treasury` address
 - the validator state must be `active`

 Validator pausing is executed on transaction commit.
 New stake delegations are reverted from submission of the pausing transaction.
-Exclusion of the validator from the consensus commmittee selection algorithm takes effect at epoch end (i.e. the 'effective block').
+Exclusion of the validator from the consensus committee selection algorithm takes effect at epoch end (i.e. the 'effective block').

 ### Parameters